-Watermelon peels - benefits and harms
+Watermelon rinds - benefits and harms

-The benefits and harms of watermelon peels
+The benefits and harms of watermelon rinds

 Their use can cause irreparable harm to health in several cases: